Gzh0821/pvzg_site/src/en/creator-garden/README.md

 > [!info]
 >
-> Welcome to the Creator's Garden!
-This is a hub for player creativity, where you can find levels, mods, and packs created by both the official team and the community.
+> Welcome to the Creator's Garden, a hub for player-made levels, mods, and packs.
 >
-> In the custom level list, click the entry title to download the level file, and click `Play Local Level` in the game settings to import it and play.
-If the list is empty, please wait or try to refresh the page.
+> The Daily Level rotates every two days at a US evening-friendly time.
+Open the Daily Level page to inspect today's plants, zombies, mechanics, and download the level file.
 >
-> The official levels is for levels written by the production team members, including sample level files.
-The community levels contains level files made by Discord and other community members.
 > For tutorials on writing custom levels, see [Custom Level Guide](../guide/level/).

 <Catalog />